Fermented Jalapeños

 • Fermenting your own jalapeños also means you can play with the flavor.
 Toss in a few cloves of garlic, some fresh dill, a sliced onion, or other spices to make a custom blend that suits your taste.
 It’s a great way to preserve a garden harvest or take advantage of a sale, and the shelf life far outlasts fresh peppers in the fridge.

 • Properly fermented jalapeños develop a bold, complex flavor that pairs well with just about anything.
-We love them piled on smoked burgers, folded into jalapeño cheddar sourdough, scattered over nachos, tucked into tacos or tossed onto fresh pizza, or even chopped into salads.
+We love them piled on smoked burgers, folded into jalapeño cheddar sourdough, scattered over nachos, tucked into tacos or tossed onto homemade sourdough pizza, or even chopped into salads.
 Once you start fermenting, you might never go back to the vinegar version!

 Key Ingredients

-Use fresh, ripe jalapeño peppers for this recipe.
+Jalapeños: Use fresh, ripe jalapeño peppers for this recipe.
 Discard any that have blemishes, bruises, or are otherwise damaged.

 Ingredients required for fermented jalapenos.